GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 described in {{rrdef-dbit}}), and a precedence 10 (meaning they're preferred ahead of the last entry, which has precedence 128).

-For zone files in resolvers that don't support the AMTRELAY RRType natively, it's possible to use the format for unknown RR types, as described in {{RFC3597}}.
+For zone files in name servers that don't support the AMTRELAY RRType natively, it's possible to use the format for unknown RR types, as described in {{RFC3597}}.
 This approach would replace the AMTRELAY entries in the example above with the entries below: